Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Introduction

 Recent work has proposed tools for improving system quality estimates when human ratings are scarce but black-box predictions (e.g., from an LLM-as-a-judge) are cheap and abundant \citep{chatzi2024prediction, fisch2024stratified, eyre2024auto, dorner2024limits, saad2023ares, fogliato2024framework}.
 For instance, Prediction Powered Inference (PPI) offers an approach for leveraging a subset of labeled (source) data to correct for bias in black-box model predictions \citep{angelopoulos2023prediction, angelopoulos2023ppipp}.
 This bias correction enables using black-box predictions generated over unlabeled (target) samples to shrink confidence intervals around quality estimates while maintaining valid coverage.
 However, both PPI and its extensions (e.g., PPI++ \citep{angelopoulos2023ppipp}, RePPI \citep{ji2025predictions}) assume that (i) source and target samples are drawn i.i.d.\ and (ii) labels are \textit{missing completely at random} (MCAR) \citep{tsiatis2006semiparametric}, i.e.\ that successful completion of a rating is independent of rater and text characteristics.
 However, when source data is observed under sampling bias, these assumptions are violated and severe miscoverage occurs (see Fig. \ref{fig:headline_exp}).\looseness=-1

 In this work, we devise an estimator that directly corrects for evaluation sampling bias.
 Like existing approaches \citep{angelopoulos2023ppipp, ji2025predictions}, our proposal leverages black-box predictions generated by a GenAI system over unlabeled (target) samples to improve statistical inference.
-Unlike existing estimators, however, our proposal is \emph{doubly-robust} \citep{bang2005doubly, chernozhukov2018double}: it yields valid system quality estimates if \textit{either} a model trained to predict human ratings from source samples \textit{or} a reweighting model that corrects for sampling bias is of sufficient quality.
-To attain this doubly-robust property, we leverage \textit{persona ratings} --- scores generated by prompting an LLM-as-a-judge to behave as a human rater with desired characteristics (e.g., demographics, expertise) --- to learn a high-quality predictor for human ratings from labeled source data.
-This novel perspective treats persona ratings as an \textbf{informative yet \textit{imperfect} proxy for human ratings} to enhance the quality of downstream system quality estimates.\looseness=-1
+Unlike existing estimators, however, our proposal is \emph{doubly-robust} \citep{bang2005doubly, chernozhukov2018double}: it yields valid system quality estimates if \textit{either} a model trained to predict human ratings from labeled source data \textit{or} a reweighting model that corrects for sampling bias is of sufficient quality.
+To attain this doubly-robust property, we leverage \textit{persona ratings} --- scores generated by prompting an LLM-as-a-judge to behave as a human rater with desired characteristics (e.g., demographics, expertise).
+Our framework uses these persona ratings as an auxiliary feature when training a model to predict human ratings from labeled source data.
+When persona ratings are sufficiently correlated with human ratings, this yields a higher-quality predictor, which in turn makes the double-robustness condition of our estimator easier to satisfy (see $\S$ \ref{sec:methodology}). \looseness=-1

 Figure \ref{fig:headline_exp} illustrates the benefits of our estimation approach on three datasets.
-Whereas directly adopting persona ratings for estimation (Persona-Based) and state-of-the-art baselines \citep{angelopoulos2023ppipp, ji2025predictions} fail to provide coverage, our approach provides valid confidence intervals with low bias.
-To summarize, our main contributions are:\looseness=-1
+Whereas persona ratings alone (Persona-Based) or human ratings alone (Source Mean) fail to provide valid coverage, our approach combines imperfect persona ratings with imperfect human ratings to attain valid confidence intervals with low statistical bias.
+We similarly find that our approach out-performs state-of-the-art baselines \citep{angelopoulos2023ppipp, ji2025predictions}, which also combine persona ratings with human ratings, but fail to account for evaluation sampling bias.
+To summarize, our main contributions are as follows:\looseness=-1

 \begin{itemize}[itemsep=0pt]